keldefrawy/keldefrawy.github.io/projects.md

 # HRL
-* 2016-2017: PI of "ABC: Acquiring Biometrics with Cryptography,” funded by IARPA under the Open Call Broad Agency Annoucement (BAA).
+* 2016-2017: PI of "ABC: Acquiring Biometrics with Cryptography,” funded by [IARPA](https://www.iarpa.gov/) under the Open Call Broad Agency Annoucement (BAA).
-* 2015-2017: Task Lead in "Side-channel Security Analysis and Secure Software Updates for Cyber-Physical Systems,” funded by DHS under the Cyber Physical Systems (CPS) program.
+* 2015-2017: Task Lead in "Side-channel Security Analysis and Secure Software Updates for Cyber-Physical Systems,” funded by the DHS Science and Technology](https://www.dhs.gov/science-and-technology) divison under the Cyber Physical Systems (CPS) program.
-* 2013-2016: Task Lead in "Cloud-COP: A Secure Cloud Control and Operation Plane,” funded by DHS under the Open Call Broad Agency Annoucement (BAA).
+* 2013-2016: Task Lead in "Cloud-COP: A Secure Cloud Control and Operation Plane,” funded by the [DHS Science and Technology](https://www.dhs.gov/science-and-technology) divison under the Open Call Broad Agency Annoucement (BAA).